Lymia/MPPatch/doc/Native Patch Implementation.md

 Lua Patch API Details (lua_hook.c)
 ----------------------------------

-In Lua, the function our patch hooks is called `DB.GetMemoryUsage`.
-The hook checks if a marker value is passed into the function, and if it is, adds a function to the table it returns named `__mvmm_load_patch` which loads the patch's Lua API.
-Thus, to load the patch:
+The function our patch hooks is exported to Lua code as `DB.GetMemoryUsage`.
+The hook checks if a marker value is passed into the function, and if it is, adds a function to the table it returns named `__mvmm_load_patch`, which loads the native patch's Lua API.
+Thus, to load the injected API:

 ```lua
 local patch = DB.GetMemoryUsage("216f0090-85dd-4061-8371-3d8ba2099a70").__mvmm_load_patch
 if patch then patch = patch() end
 ```

-From here, it exports a few functions and tables:
+This exports a few functions and tables:

  * `patch.version`, containing version information for the patch.
  * `patch.panic(string)`, a function allowing a Lua script to report a critical error and bail.